 Named transformations allow you to take one or more transformations, and group them under a unique custom name.

-For example, if we take the below image with this URL:
+For example, if we take the image below with this URL:

 https://res.cloudinary.com/demo/image/upload/docs/billiards.jpg

-- Changing the width of the image to be 300px and the height 200px using `h_200,w_300`
+- Change the width of the image to be 300px and the height 200px using `h_200,w_300`

 https://res.cloudinary.com/demo/image/upload/t_improved/docs/billiards.jpg